 Braille and Audio Reading Download (BARD)

-BARD is a free Braille and Audio Reading Download service for active Talking Book Patrons with the National Library Service for the Blind and Physically Handicapped.
-There are over 40,000 books, magazines, and music scores in audio and braille formats available for download from the site, with new selections added frequently.
+BARD is a free Braille and Audio Reading Download service for active Talking Book Patrons with the National Library Service for the Blind and Print Disabled.
+There are over 70,000 books, magazines, and music scores in audio and braille formats available for download from the site, with new selections added frequently.

-Magazines are circulated by mail, but some are available to eligible readers for download in e-braille or audio format from the Braille and Audio Reading Download (BARD) service at https://nlsbard.loc.gov.
-Some titles may also be available in large print or press braille.
+Magazines are circulated by mail, but most are available to eligible readers for download in e-braille or audio format from the Braille and Audio Reading Download (BARD) service at https://nlsbard.loc.gov.
+Some titles may also be available in braille.

 Descriptive videos are enhanced with narration that describes the actions, settings, gestures, and other key visual elements.

 *Due to the age of the collection, some descriptive videos/DVDs are no longer available.

 In order to play talking books, the National Library Service (NLS) provides free audio book players to active patrons.
 Upon registration, a playback machine will be sent to you from the Illinois State Library Talking Book and Braille Service.
 For more information, you may call them at 800–426–0709.
 It may take up to 7−10 days to receive your player.

 Digital books are distributed on flash memory cartridges about the size of a cassette tape that slots into the front of the player.
 Digital books from NLS are also available for download from Braille and Audio Reading Download (BARD).
 A digital talking book machine (DTBM) is required to play the flash memory cartridges, as well as audio downloads from BARD.
 Books may also be downloaded directly to a smartphone or tablet such as an iPad.

 The digital talking book machine (DTBM) is smaller and lighter than the cassette player, weighing approximately two pounds.
 Each machine is powered by a rechargeable battery that will play up to 29 hours on one charge.
 The machine can also tell you how much playing time remains.